MohamadEzza/password_leakage_checker/README.md

 	•	On macOS or Linux, use python3 instead of python.

 Running with User Input
-	•	If you prefer to enter passwords manually, run main.py from the src/input folder:
+	•	If you prefer manual input, run:

 python main.py

-	•	The program will prompt you to enter a password for checking.
+	•	The program will prompt you to enter a password.
 	•	On macOS or Linux, use python3 instead of python.

 Running as an Executable
-	•	To run the program easily without any setup, simply execute main.exe and enter your password when prompted.
+	•	To run the program without any setup, execute:

+main.exe

+	•	Enter your password when prompted.